Think you have a coconut allergy? Keep reading to find out what you can do about it!

 And it did.

-But I am finally seeing an improvement.
+But I am finally seeing an improvement from this coconut allergy.

 I can’t tell you how nice it is to not be itchy.